“My son, observe the commandment of your father

 This passage was the one assigned for my Good Morning Girls group on Friday.
 And an appropriate verse it was, as my second son graduated that evening!

 He’s on the left.
 This one was taken in the church nursery where they got ready–the background cracks me up.
 Afterward we had a ton of people over for barbecue, banana pudding, and swimming in the pool.
-It was really a great time!
+It was really a great time, thank got the pool service solana beach had taken care of us just before this!

 Zach is just a joy.
 He’s hardworking, conscientious and talented.
 We’re part of an “umbrella school,” which is basically a group that functions as a go-between for homeschooling families and the state.
 They keep records of our curriculum, attendance, grades and standardized testing each year, so students are technically listed as “private school students” here in Florida.
 It’s nice to have a group to graduate with, and we’ve known some of these kids as long as we’ve lived in Florida–about 12 years, since we’ve been part of this school that long.
 It’s amazing to me that they’re *all* growing up so fast, and this particular graduating class was an exceptionally good group of kids.